giulong/spectrum/README.md

 Below you will find the output produced by the default internal template for each reporter.
 Those are the real outputs produced when running Spectrum's own e2e tests you can find in the [it-testbook](it-testbook) module.
 This means you can:

 * check the it_testbook's module [testbook.yaml](it-testbook/src/test/resources/testbook.yaml)
 * check the actual it_testbook's module [tests](it-testbook/src/test/java/io/github/giulong/spectrum/it_testbook/tests) and especially their `@DisplayName`
 * look at the produced reports shown below for each reporter

+> ⚠️ it-testbook module's reports<br/>
+> The default templates have a "Mapped Tests" and "Unmapped Tests" sections at the bottom,
+> in which tests are grouped by their classes.
+> As you will see from the reports produced below, the `testbook.yaml` used in the `it-testbook` module maps tests that are not present in the suite.
+> This means all those will be shown in the "Mapped Tests" as "Not Run",
+> while all the tests actually executed will appear in the "Unmapped Tests" section with their respective results.

 If you want, you can provide a custom template of yours.
 As for all the other templates (such as those used in events consumers), you can leverage [FreeMarker](https://freemarker.apache.org/).